-> Internal regulations
+Internal regulations

 The Supervisory Board meeting of 17 November 2010 unanimously adopted a set of internal regulations which takes effect on 1 January and is updated annually.
-The update to the internal regulations for the 2019 financial year was approved by the Supervisory Board meeting of 16 October 2019.
+The update to the internal regulations for the 2020 financial year was approved by the Supervisory Board meeting of 09 July 2020.
 The internal regulations are based on the above-mentioned principles of corporate governance and also take account of the Company's Articles of Association and the provisions of the above-mentioned shareholders' agreement.

-Procedure referred to in Article L.225-87 of the French Commercial Code
+Procedure referred to in Articles L.225-87 and L.22-10-29 of the French Commercial Code

-In accordance with Article L.225-87 of the French Commercial Code, the Supervisory Board must establish a procedure to assess on a regular basis whether the "agreements relating to day-to-day operations and concluded under normal conditions" (within the meaning of the regulated agreements) fulfil these conditions (persons with a direct or indirect interest in an agreement do not participate in the assessment thereof).
-In this case, however, as the Company has not entered into any agreements that meet this criterion, a specific assessment in this regard would be otiose.
+In accordance with Articles L.225-87 and L.22-10-29 of the French Commercial Code, the Supervisory Board must establish a procedure to assess on a regular basis whether the "agreements relating to day-to-day operations and concluded under normal conditions" (within the meaning of the regulated agreements) fulfil these conditions (persons with a direct or indirect interest in an agreement must not participate in the assessment thereof).
+In this case, however, as the Company has not entered into any agreements that meet member and Chairman of the Audit Committee starting 19 January 2021.